 In complement, the English department participates in the CLAD language accreditation process, for students who would like to attend HEP after completing their degree at UNIL.
 For more information about CLAD, please visit the main CLAD website or the department’s information page.

-For more details about available support, please contact Andrew Reilly.
+For more details about available support, please contact Jennifer Thorburn.